Cathella/tic_tac_toe/README.md

 - The winner is the first player who succeeds in playing their piece in a horizontal, vertical or diagonal row all aligned.
 - The game ends in a tie (draw) if the board is filled and no winning combination is found.
 - You can replay the game by running ./main.rb in the bin folder again.

+## Automated Test Case
+- Test automation provided for this project is based on RSpec tool.
+The test cases are found in the 'tic_tac_toe_spec.rb' file which resides in 'spec' folder, a sub folder in the project directory.
+- To run the test cases, open your terminal and navigate to the aboved mentioned directory.
+- ToRun the 'tic_tac_toe_spec.rb' file by typing the following:
+- rspec tic_tac_toe_spec.rb
+- Hit 'Enter' key on the keyboard
+- When the available test cases are evaluated, corresponding messages are retured.

 ## Project Screenshots here:
 ![screenshot](capture.png)